mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/05-operating-systems.markdown

 * Lifehacker's [guide to choosing a Linux distro](http://lifehacker.com/5889950/how-to-find-the-perfect-linux-distribution-for-you).

+* [Linux Journey](https://linuxjourney.com/) is a really well designed curriculum for learning Linux basics such as the command line, package management, text handling.
+There are also courses for more advanced topics such as how the kernel works, setting up logging and device management.

 * The [Ops School curriculum](http://www.opsschool.org/en/latest/) is a comprehensive resource for learning about Linux fundamentals and how to perform the work that system administrators typically handle.